-- Informed consent is the process of communication between a service provider and a service recipient that results in the service recipient providing consent voluntarily and without threats, intimidation, or inducements for a service, referral, or dissemination of the person's private information. - The service recipient must receive information and counseling about the services available, benefits, risks, and potential alternatives in a language and form that is understandable to the service recipient, with support as requested and directed by the recipient. - People with disabilities are often denied these rights.
+- Informed consent is the process of communication between a service provider and a service recipient that results in the service recipient providing consent voluntarily and without threats, intimidation, or inducements for a service, referral, or dissemination of the person's private information. - The service recipient must receive counseling about the services available and potential alternatives in a language and form that is understandable to the service recipient. - People with disabilities are often denied these rights or have these rights violated. - People with disabilities have the right to provide informed consent for any medical procedure or medication and to receive respectful and dignified treatment from care providers.